-If businesses follow the Dynamics release cadence, they will run eight regression tests per year.
+If businesses follow the Dynamics release cadence, they will run seven regression tests per year.
 That creates a huge workload of repetitive, boring, and error-prone tasks, especially when Dynamics 365 testing is done manually.

 The one thought on every tester's mind is how can we test this update quickly?
 If a regression test is going to be run with every release, adding to that suite as new configurations are added to Dynamics needs to be easy and quick.

-In this blog post, you’ll find out exactly how you can make the experience of testing Dynamics as quick and pain-free as possible.
+In this blog post, you’ll find out exactly how you can make the experience of Dynamics testing as quick and pain-free as possible.